Into vs. In To

 into’ (a phrasal verb including the word ‘into’, wo

 That’s an interesting method.
-I haven’t had enough experience with it to properly evaluate it.
+We haven’t had enough experience with it to properly evaluate it.
 Thanks for submitting your thoughts.

 “I can’t get into a book,” or “I can’t get in to a book?”
 I’m confused for this one…

-Our blog Into vs. In to (expanded) says, “Into can indicate occupation or involvement.”
-Therefore, I recommend using into.
+Our blog Into vs. In to (Expanded) says, “Into can indicate occupation or involvement.”
+Therefore, we recommend using into.

 “The meetings gave me a lot of insight “into” what goes “in to” expanding a brand and connecting with the audience.